Last Updated on September 25, 2018 by Karl Thompson

-In contrast to Marx’s view that religion was a conservative force, neo-marxists recognise the role that religion can play in bringing about radical social change.
+In contrast to Marx’s view that religion was a conservative force, neo-marxists recognize the role that religion can play in bringing about radical social change.

-One of the earliest Marxists to recognise this was Engels, who saw similarities between some of the early Christian sects that resisted Roman rule and late 19th century communist and socialist movements.
+One of the earliest Marxists to recognize this was Engels, who saw similarities between some of the early Christian sects that resisted Roman rule and late 19th century communist and socialist movements.

 So from a neo-Marxist point of view, while Christianity may have originated as an oppressive force, it is possible for it to ‘evolve’ into a source of resistance which has the potential to bring about radical social change.

 Otto Maduro – the relative autonomy of religion

 Otto Maduro was a neo-Marxist who argued that religious institutions have a degree of freedom from the economic base.
 Religious institutions do not always work for the benefits of powerful elites, they can act independently (with autonomy).